 1. No Maintenance and Management Costs

-All aspects of managing the property, including tenant placement, rent collection, and property maintenance are taken care of.
-This is done by the housing operator in charge of the property, typically a local council or housing association.
-So landlords can be comfortable knowing that this specialised entity is taking care of his maintenance and property management.
+All aspects of managing the property, including tenant placement, rent collection, and property maintenance, are taken care of by the housing operator in charge of the property, typically a local council or housing association.

 3. High Social Impact